-- 12 ounces of dark chocolate (chips or roughly chopped if from a block)
+- 12 ounces of milk or dark chocolate (chips or roughly chopped if from a block)

 - A pinch of salt

-- Dippables such as strawberries, banana pieces cut into 1-inch chunks, dried appricots, candied ginger, apple pieces
+- Dip-ables such as strawberries, banana pieces cut into 1-inch chunks, dried appricots, candied ginger, apple pieces

-3 Arrange the dippables on a platter or plates around the chocolate pot.
+Arrange the dip-ables on a platter or plates around the chocolate pot.
 Use a fondue fork, bamboo skewer, seafood fork, or salad fork to dip the fruit pieces and other dippables into the hot melted cream chocolate mixture.
 Eat immediately.

 If the fondue begins to feel a little stiff, add a tablespoon of heavy cream and stir.
 It will help it go a little longer.
 Eventually, it will cook down though and you may need to start a new pot.